-JPEG or JPG is a widely used image format that is processed according to the presets you have chosen before shooting the image.
-That means that the JPG file is processed within the camera of your phone.
+JPEG or JPG is a widely used image format processed according to the presets you have chosen before shooting the image.
+That means that the JPG file is processed within your phone’s camera.
 You have set color temperature and exposure by using specific settings.
 The camera processes the image with blacks, contrast, brightness, noise reduction, and sharpening.
-The file is complete and ready to be viewed, printed, or used otherwise.
+Finally, the file is complete and ready to be viewed, printed, or used otherwise.

-JPEG is short for Joint Photographic Experts Group who created this image standard.
+JPEG is short for Joint Photographic Experts Group to create this image standard.
 These files are much smaller than RAW photos.
 The Dynamic Range (the entire range of tone details from the darkest shadows to the brightest highlights) takes up a lot of extra MBs when shooting RAW.

 Which filetype should I use

-Both formats are useful.
+Both formats are helpful.
 It depends on the reason why you are taking the photo.
 Is RAW better than JPEG?
 Yes, definitely.
-It takes more time to use the right settings, and you need to learn how to process the images.
+It takes more time to use the correct settings, and you need to learn how to process the images.
 But once you get used to shooting RAW, you will have great results.

 Why Would I use JPG?

 As we mentioned before, JPG files are processed within the camera.
-According to your settings, it will choose the right color profile, tone curve, contrast, and white balance.
+Your settings will choose the right color profile, tone curve, contrast, and white balance according to your settings.
 Your smartphone makes the final image.
-Especially for new photographers, it is good to practice without having to worry about processing.
+Especially for new photographers, it is good to practice without worrying about processing.

 Filesize is smaller.

 Another essential factor can be file size.
 JPG files are considerably smaller dan RAW data.
-JPG files give you the flexibility to take lots of pictures without having to worry about memory space.
+Therefore, JPG files give you the flexibility to take lots of pictures without worrying about memory space.

 Easy shareable with your audience

 Because the images have already been processed, you can share them instantly with your audience.
-The size makes it easier and faster to upload to your social media or photo profile on your website.
+In addition, the size makes it easier and faster to upload to your social media or photo profile on your website.
 It is also immediately possible to print your photos and send them to your clients.